dbanerjee181/Fixmatch/README.md

 This repository provides a modified version of the original FixMatch implementation, with adjustments for better compatibility with Google Colab and specific datasets.

+The code and its utilities are described in the video ECE57000_Fixmatch.mp4.

 ## Usage

 **1. Cloning the Repository:**